KatarzynaBanach/GCP_Cloud_SQL/README.md

 ```
 sh init_setting.sh
 ```
-You will be asked: 'Do you want to continue?' -> press 'y' If asked for the password type it in.
+You will be asked: 'Do you want to continue?' -> press 'y'.
+If asked for the password type it in.

 ## FEDERATED QUERIES:
 1. Check file federated_queries.sh whether some variables need to changed & execute it